-Our Medicare Advantage contracts with the federal government are renewed for a one-year term each December 31 unless notice of termination is received at least 90 days prior thereto.
-In December 2003, the Medicare Prescription Drug, Improvement, and Modernization Act, or DIMA, was signed into law.
-DIMA includes provisions that require the 2004 stabilization funding to be directed toward increased reimbursement for providers, increased benefits or access for members, or decreased member premiums.
-CMS has approved all of our MedicareAdvantage plans filed in February 2004.
-CMS also announced Medicare rates for 2005.
-Given that risk adjusters have a 50 percent impact in 2005, our initial expectation is for 2005 net Medicare rate increases to be less than the program's overall average of 6.6 percent.
-We believe DIMA will open new opportunities for us.
-However, we do not believe that the benefit to our 2004 financial position, results of operations, or cash flows will be material.
+Our MedicareAdvantage contracts with the federal government are renewed for a one-year term each December 31 unless notice of termination is received at least 90 days prior thereto.
+In December 2003, the Medicare Prescription Drug, Improvement, and Modernization Act, or MMA, was signed into law.
+MMA includes provisions that require the 2004 stabilization funding to be directed toward increased reimbursement for providers, increased benefits or access for members, or decreased member premiums.
+CMS has approved all of our MedicareAdvantage (formerly Medicare+Choice) plans filed in February 2004.
+CMS also announced MedicareAdvantage rates for 2005.
+Given that risk adjusters have a 50 percent impact in 2005, our initial expectation for 2005 net MedicareAdvantage rate increases is less than the program's overall CMS estimated average of 6.6 percent.